Rescue

 Static Rope

-This type of rope is used in rescue activities such as rappelling, ascending, and evacuating victims from depth.
-There is elongation from 18% to 20% before breaking.
+This type of rope is used in rescue activities such as rappelling, ascending and evacuating victim from depth.
+There is elongation from 18% to 20% to before breaking.
 It is not used in climbing.

 Dynamic Rope